 If you have TSA Pre-Check or CLEAR (we have both!), the security lines are a breeze at PHX, so that can save you some time.
 But expect heavier crowds on Sunday afternoons and evenings in the spring as the weekend visitor crowds head home.
 And if you are coming in for just a few days, bring a carry on bag so you can skip the bag check lines and save more time!

 Although Phoenix Sky Harbor is the major airport in the area, don’t forget about the much smaller Phoenix-Mesa Gateway Airport as a potentially budget alternative.
 Ultra low cost Allegiant Airlines is the major carrier there, with service from a lot of smaller western and midwestern cities.
-Sun County also operates a few flights, along with budget Canadian carriers WestJet and Swoop also offer some service.
+Sun County also operates a few flights, along with budget Canadian carriers WestJet, Swoop, and Flair.

 6. Do More Than Just Baseball!

-Unless your kids are super-obsessed with baseball and are going to sit through multiple games with rapt attention, I highly recommend doing more than just baseball while you are in town for spring training (see more things to do in Phoenix).
+Unless your kids are super-obsessed with baseball and are going to sit through multiple games with rapt attention, I highly recommend doing more than just baseball while you are in town for Arizona spring training (see more things to do in Phoenix).
 We were luckily able to spend three days before the games got started in the Tempe area and found more to do than we could possibly cram into 72 hours.

 Check out my complete guide to Tempe with kids for more travel ideas and tips, but if you just need to hit a highlight or two, here are a few nearby activities that families will enjoy for excursions in between games: